-Introduction Occasionally you will come across videos that will tell you exactly where they were filmed.
+(Click here to watch and listen to the video version of this blog entry) Introduction Occasionally you will come across videos that will tell you exactly where they were filmed.
 You'll get excited thinking that geolocating it will be extremely fast and easy.
-You jump to Google Maps, write the name of the village and nothing.
-Google has no idea what you mean.
-You try another similar word.
-Maybe...
+You jump to Google Maps, write the name of the village and...
 Continue Reading →

 How to monitor oppressive regimes on Twitter using TweetDeck